Bristol Old Vic Theatre School is proud of its engaged, experienced, industry-leading staff members.

 Establishing and monitoring systems of control and accountability, including financial and operational controls and risk assessment and procedures for handling internal grievances and for managing conflicts of interest.

-Ensuring processes are in place to monitor and evaluate the performance and effectiveness of the School against the plans and Key Performance Indicators and to compare them to the performance of peer affiliates of the CDD.
+Ensuring processes are in place to monitor and evaluate the performance and effectiveness of the School against the plans and Key Performance Indicators and to compare them to the performance of peer affiliates.

 Managing and maintaining the property assets of the School.